Mason Alexander Park

 Mason Alexander Park (born July 12, 1995) is an American actor.
-They gained prominence through their stage work, earning a Helen Hayes Award.
-On television, they are known for their roles in the Netflix adaptations of the anime Cowboy Bebop (2021) and Neil Gaiman's The Sandman (2022), and the Quantum Leap (2022) revival on NBC.
+They began their career in regional theatre, winning a Helen Hayes Award.
+Park has since appeared on stage in London's West End.
+On television, Park is known for their roles in the Netflix adaptations of the anime Cowboy Bebop (2021) and comic The Sandman (2022–2025), and the Quantum Leap (2022–2024) revival on NBC.
+Their films include National Anthem (2023).

 Early life

 Park was born in Fairfax, Virginia, and moved around as a child for their father's work before settling down in North Carolina.
-They are non-binary.
 They are of Spanish and Mexican descent.
 Park discovered acting through a summer camp in Texas.
 In need of a new environment after being bullied at school, Park went to Los Angeles with their mother and enrolled at Grand Arts High School.
-They graduated in 2016 with a Bachelor of Arts in Musical Theatre from Point Park University in Pittsburgh.